Low-temperature spectrum of the quantum transfer matrix of the XXZ chain in the massless regime: Introduction

-The purpose of the present work is to establish a rigorous solvability theory of the non-linear integral equation describing the thermodynamics of the XXZ chain in the so-called massless regime and for temperatures low-enough.
-In its turn, this provides one with a way to construct solutions to the Bethe Ansatz equations at finite but large Trotter numbers and for $T$ small enough as well as to take effectively the infinite Trotter number limit on their level.
-In particular, we shall exhibit a rich class of solutions to these equations.
-This class of solutions then allows one to explicitly compute, on rigorous grounds, a sub-class of the sub-dominant Eigenvalues of the quantum transfer matrix.
-These play an important role in the calculation of correlation functions of local operators within the thermal form factor approach \cite{KozDugaveGohmannThermaxFormFactorsXXZ, KozGohmannKarbachSuzukiFiniteTDynamicalCorrFcts}, and contain the class of Eigenvalues which, in the infinite Trotter number limit and in the low-temperature regime, exactly identify with the spectrum of the $c=1$ free Boson conformal field theory.
+The present work \textit{establishes a rigorous solvability theory for the class of non-linear integral equations} describing the spectrum of the quantum transfer matrix and hence, upon relying on certain conjectures, the thermodynamics of the XXZ chain in the so-called massless regime and for temperatures low-enough.
+Moreover, this is achieved while being able to access to all the desired information, from the perspective of physical applications, of the solutions.
+This has several implications: \begin{enumerate} \item[i)] We are able to construct a rich class of solutions to the Bethe Ansatz equations associated with the quantum transfer matrix at finite but large Trotter numbers and for $T$ small enough. \item [ii)] We are able to provide an effective description of the infinite Trotter number limit of these solutions. \item[iii)] We are able to show that the considered solutions to the Bethe Ansatz equations do produce \textit{bona fide} Eigenvectors of the quantum transfer matrix in that these are non-zero. \item[iv)] For the considered class of solutions, we explicitly compute, on rigorous grounds, a sub-class of the sub-dominant Eigenvalues of the quantum transfer matrix.
+The latter play an important role in the calculation of correlation functions of local operators within the thermal form factor approach \cite{KozDugaveGohmannThermaxFormFactorsXXZ,KozGohmannKarbachSuzukiFiniteTDynamicalCorrFcts}.
+The considered sub-class contains the family of Eigenvalues which, in the infinite Trotter number limit and in the low-temperature regime, exactly identify with the spectrum of the $c=1$ free Boson conformal field theory.

+\item[v)] Upon relying on certain natural conjectures (commutativity of the Trotter and thermodynamic limit, non-degeneracy of the maximal Eigenvalue) we are able to provide the low-$T$ behaviour of the XXZ chain's free energy, in particular establishing the connection with the conformal field theoretic predictions.